Abiraterone is a hormone therapy drug. You pronounce abiraterone as ah-bir-rat-te-rone.

 Talk to your healthcare team before you stop taking or miss a dose of a cancer drug.

-You carry on taking it for as long as it is still working.
+You keep taking abiraterone for as long as it is working or until the side effects get too bad.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.